 While it appears that the majority of Southern Jews owned slaves, of those most had only house slaves.
 (There were only four Jews in 1830 who owned more than fifty slaves.)
 Benjamin, however, owned a 300-acre plantation and 140 slaves to grow and harvest sugarcane on it.
 (One of his biographers has asserted that he was a “humane” slave owner.)

 Benjamin was elected to the U.S. Senate from Louisiana, and in the Senate he gained a reputation as a legendary orator and as an apologist for slavery.
 One member of Congress called him “an Israelite with Egyptian principles.”
-When the moment of secession came, Benjamin gave an epic final speech on the floor of the Senate, bidding “a respectful farewell” to his “brother senators.”
+When the moment of secession came, in 1861, Benjamin gave an epic speech on the floor of the Senate, bidding “a respectful farewell” to his “brother senators.”

 Benjamin had many roles in the Confederacy, moving from attorney general to secretary of war to secretary of state.
 Rosen called him the “smartest person in the whole Confederate government.”
 Benjamin’s knack for working behind the scenes, however, and the influence he held over Davis, led others in the Confederate Cabinet to distrust him.
 Many called him Davis’s “pet Jew.”